wnpinto/StudentManagementSystem/README.txt

 ==============================================

 This is a project that is designed to help me, as I've noticed over the years that I spend too much money without realizing my budget.
-So, to help me visualize my spending habits, I should be able to watch my spending, therefore saving alot of money.
+So, this app will be to help me visualize my spending habits, therefore saving alot of money.

+Project: Android Application